harjitmoe/egs-indices/README.md

 ### Dependencies

-The entire thing requires Python 3, tested on version 3.5.
+The entire thing requires Python 3, tested on version 3.5, with [PyYAML](http://pyyaml.org/).

 The "Extracting titles and date information from the EGS website" described below requires GNU wget.